RainbowMiner/RainbowMiner/README.md

 ## POOLS

-<details><summary>2Miners</summary> https://www.2miners.com/ no auto-exchange, a separate wallet address is needed for each coin (ETH, XZC and more) you want to mine.
+<details><summary>2Miners</summary> https://www.2miners.com/ no auto-exchange, a separate wallet address is needed for each coin (ETC, XZC and more) you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>2MinersAE</summary> https://www.2miners.com/ auto-exchange pool, mines Ethash and Etchas, payout in BTC or NANO (not for ETC).
 BTC is preset with $Wallet by default.
 So if you want to autoexchange to NANO, set the wallets and parameter AECurrency accordingly in pools.config.txt.
-Use parameter "CoinSymbol" to define, which coin to mine (e.g. set to "ETH", if you want to autoexchange-mine ETH, only).</details>
+Use parameter "CoinSymbol" to define, which coin to mine (e.g. set to "ETC", if you want to autoexchange-mine ETC, only).</details>
-<details><summary>2MinersSolo</summary> https://www.2miners.com/ no auto-exchange, a separate wallet address is needed for each coin (ETH, XZC and more) you want to mine solo.
+<details><summary>2MinersSolo</summary> https://www.2miners.com/ no auto-exchange, a separate wallet address is needed for each coin (ETC, XZC and more) you want to mine solo.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>6Block</summary> https://6block.com/ HNS (Handshake) pool, registration mandatory.
 Create a mining account and enter this account name as wallet in pools configuration or edit pools.config.txt</details>
 <details><summary>Acepool</summary> https://acepool.top/ Equihash-pool in eu region for BEAM and XGM(Defis), set your acepool public key (can be created on their website) as wallet in pools configuration or edit pools.config.txt</details>
 <details><summary>Aionmine</summary> https://aionmine.org/ AION/Equihash210,9-pool, pays in AION, enter your Aion wallet address in pools configuration or edit pools.config.txt</details>